 "Judiciary Course", "Business Legal Course", "Modern Society and Law Course" is established in the Department of Law so that students can acquire basic vocational knowledge and take courses more efficiently in their desired fields.

-In order to acquire International perspectives and a broad and rich education, students are required to acquire 30 credits in General Education, including one compulsory English class per week in the first and 2nd year 1st year Life Design Seminar I and II, which are compulsory in the first year.
+From the perspective of developing International perspectives and a broad and rich general education, students are required to acquire 30 credits as General Education, including "English I, II, III, and IV" and "Life Design Workshop I and II."

 Department of Law aims to cultivate individuals who can make balanced judgments and think logically, while also providing basic knowledge about law, politics, and society.
 In order to achieve this educational goal, we seek students who have acquired the following abilities, knowledge, and motivation through their studies and activities at high school and other institutions.